michaelsevilla/pdsw15/docs/sc-rebuttal.md

 The actual technique, of separating the metadata policy from its mechanisms, is left intentionally simple, but lets the administrator layer more sophisticated balancers, with different metrics, statistical modeling, control feedback loops, or machine learning, on top is the intent.
 Mantle's ability to save state is a feature aimed at supporting such layers.
 One issue, as noted by reviewer 5, is that the current prototype doesn't stop the administrator from doing stupid things, like spawning a bunch of threads, using all the memory to write state, or injecting a "while 1".

 ## Reviewer 1:

 ## Reviewer 2:
 ### 1. What are the contributions?
-If the contribution is the effect that policies have on behavior, then there needs to be a more comprehensive set of workloads.
+If the contribution is the effect that policies have on behavior, there needs to be a more comprehensive set of workloads.

 Although we strive to quantify the effect that policies have on performance, in this paper we only show how certain policies can improve or degrade performance.
 We stay away from finding the best balancers for many different workloads and instead focus on how the API is flexible to enough to express many strategies.
 Of course, running a suite of workloads over Mantle is future work.
 We agree that separating policy from mechanism is not a novel contribution, so in future revisions, we will focus our contributions on the balancing API and the framework for testing different strategies.

 ## Reviewer 3:

-### 1. Can I trust the metrics that Mantle uses, especially, since the effects on the system as a whole has such variability?
+### 1. Can I trust the metrics that Mantle uses, especially, since their effects on the system as a whole has such variability?

 Finding the metrics that reflect the systems state is one of the main use cases for Mantle!
 Mantle pulls out ALL the metrics that could be important (i.e. ones that we think, based on empirical evidence, are important) so that the adminsistrator can freely explore them.
 Unfortunately, if we need a metric that Mantle doesn't expose, we need to open up CephFS and add it - but this overhead isn't any worse than what we'd have to do with plain old CephFS.
 For example, one of the metrics that we started with was a running average of the CPU utilization, but we deteremined that this is insufficient for flash crowds, so we had to modify Mantle to expose the instantaneous CPU utilization.